ℹ️ This site covers mental health topics and resources. For direct support, please reach out to external services.

 If you feel in danger please call 999 or go directly to emergency services.

-📌 While short-term stress can help you stay focused and alert, chronic stress can lead to burnout, anxiety, and long-term health issues.
+📌 It’s important to distinguish between acute and chronic stress.
+While short-term stress can enhance focus, prolonged or chronic stress often leads to burnout, anxiety, and significant long-term health issues.

-If stress is affecting your mental well-being, relationships, or daily life, recognizing its causes and symptoms can help you take steps to manage it effectively.
+If stress is negatively affecting your mental well-being, relationships, or daily life, identifying its causes and symptoms is the first step towards effective management and regaining control.

 What is Stress?

 Stress is the body’s natural response to demands or perceived threats.
-When faced with challenges, the nervous system releases stress hormones like adrenaline and cortisol, triggering the “fight-or-flight” response.
+When faced with challenges, your nervous system releases stress hormones like adrenaline and cortisol, triggering the well-known “fight-or-flight” response.

 In small doses, stress can: